 Step 6 – Once they process it, you receive a copy of a new Criminal History Report that’s free of the conviction you were able to expunge.

-Contact the Law Office of John L. Calcagni, IIi today to schedule e free consultation with Rhode Island expungement attorney John L. Calcagni, III.
+Call the Law Office of John L. Calcagni, III today at (401) 351-5100 to schedule e free consultation with Rhode Island expungement attorney John L. Calcagni, III.

 How is sealing of records different than expungement in Rhode Island?